vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/141/08_ratho_na.md

 +++
 What quality of a chariot is expressed by the ppl. yātá- to √yā ‘drive’ is unclear.
 Because of the phrase “made by dexterous (men),” which seems to refer to the chariot as object rather than to its current situation, I suggest that it’s a particular type of chariot, perhaps one made for long journeys.
 But it is also possible that it refers to the current situation, in which case it could mean “like a driven chariot” (i.e., one that is speeding).

 Pāda c is full of difficulties, esp. the unaccented dakṣi and the semantically anomalous sūráyaḥ ‘patrons’.
 There is also the question whether the pāda is syntactically independent or forms a clause with d.
-With Ge (but contra most other interpr.)
+With Geldner (but contra most other interpr.)
 I take cd together.
 Otherwise pāda c would be a nominal clause of some sort, but the introductory ā́d (recalling ā́d íd of 5a, 6a) seems to call for a dynamic verb.

 As for the “black patrons” I take this to be, as it were, a two-part phrase: “black” first refers to the plumes of smoke, picking up kṛṣṇájaṃhas- ‘having black plumage’ in 7c; the clouds of smoke surrounding the fire are then implicitly likened to the sacrificial patrons who would gather around the ritual fire.

 What then to do with dakṣi?
-Two main solutions are found in the lit.: it is a 2nd sg. impv. (or si-imperative) to √dah ‘burn’ as it is in II.1.10 (Re), or it is a voc. of a nominal stem of unclear formation likewise built to √dah (Old, WG).
-Ge refuses to tr.
+Two main solutions are found in the lit.: it is a 2nd sg. impv. (or si-imperative) to √dah ‘burn’ as it is in II.1.10 (Renou), or it is a voc. of a nominal stem of unclear formation likewise built to √dah (Oldenberg, WG).
+Geldner refuses to tr.

 and AiG II.1.408 floats both possibilities.
 The first (impv.) has the merit of matching an actual existing form, but otherwise has little to recommend it.
 In particular, if it forms a parenthetical independent clause it should be accented.
 The second (voc.) does not create syntactic problems but leaves the question of the morphology unresolved.
 I do not favor either of them, because either one requires 2nd ps.